bacpop/beebop/README.md

 insinde `app/server`.

 ### End-to-end tests
-To run end-to-end test, the app must be started with `./scripts/run_test` as explained above.
+To run end-to-end test, the app must be started with `./scripts/run_test`.
 In a new terminal, these test can be launched with
 ```
 npx playwright test
 ```
 from `app/client/`.
+To close all compenents once ready, run `./scripts/stop_test` from root.